MartinThoma/flitz/docs/meta/acceptance_criteria.md

 6. Allow sorting by clicking on the Column headers (name, size, type, date modified)
 7. If a parameter is given like `flitz /home/foo/bar`, then `/home/foo/bar` should be the path being set when starting flitz.
+8. Create a Config class using Pydantic as well as a static method "load" that returns a Config object.
+Load the configuration from "~/.flitz.yml", if it exists.
+The class should have a single value "font_size: int" with a default of 14.